Closter, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 43.34 mi of roadways, of which 33.48 mi were maintained by the municipality and 9.86 mi by Bergen County.

 County Route 501, County Route 502 and County Route 505 travel through Closter.

 Closter can also be reached via the Palisades Interstate Parkway and U.S. Route 9W, which pass through adjacent municipalities.

 Public transportation

 The NJ Transit 167 and 177 bus routes provide service along Schraalenburgh Road to the Port Authority Bus Terminal in Midtown Manhattan.

-Coach USA's Red and Tan Lines provides service from Closter to the Port Authority Bus Terminal via the 20 and 14E bus routes.
-Saddle River Tours / Ameribus offers service on the 20 / 84 route to the George Washington Bridge Bus Station.
+Coach USA's Rockland Coaches provides service from Closter to the Port Authority Bus Terminal via the 20 bus route.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Closter include: